w3c/wai-intro-wcag/content/supplemental.md

 Following the supplemental guidance is **not required to meet WCAG**.
 And, we encourage you to follow this guidance in order meet more user needs.

 The accessibility issues addressed in the supplemental guidance are essential for people with certain disabilities to be able to use digital technology.

-## Accessibility for People with Cognitive and Learning Disabilities

-For context, see **[[Cognitive Accessibility at W3C]](/cognitive/)**.
-It introduces:
-* accessibility for people with cognitive and learning disabilities (“cognitive accessibility”)
-* existing standards from the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)
-* informative guidance beyond the standards
-* on-going work on cognitive accessibility support at W3C WAI

-Many different aspects of cognitive accessibility are covered in: [Making Content Usable for People with Cognitive and Learning Disabilities {% include_cached icon.html name="different-view" %}](https://www.w3.org/TR/coga-usable/).

-From that long document, we are pulling the "Objectives" and "Design Patterns" into a kind of "design guide" with other supplemental guidance.
-It provides the guidance in much smaller chunks that are easier to read and navigate.

-**Later in March 2022, you can access that supplemental guidance from this web address (URI [www.w3.org/WAI/WCAG2/supplemental](/WCAG2/supplemental/)).**

 ## To Get Updates